P2PModels/wallofshame-frontend/docs/docs/index.md

 2. Transparent use of blockchain with the possibility for the user of recovering the EOA and start using the web3 interface.
 3. Web3 interface by default: this means the user has to be familiar, or learn it, with the blockchain technology.

-In this prototype we are going to test the user experience for each scenario to provide some insights in the usability of web3 services for new users.
+In this prototype we are going to test the user experience for each scenario to provide some insights in the usability of web3 services for new users. ~~Therefore, the backend server will be used for handeling blockchain logic in scenarios 1 and 2.~~ ¿?
+We use Prisma as middleware software to add this resolvers that may interact with ethereum and also to automatize the database (PostgresQL) management and improve code quality.

-This server has a GraphQL end point thats provides access to the API, mainly users managment and invoice data.
-We use Prisma as middleware software to automatize the database (PostgresQL) management and improve code quality.
+At the frontend level we have a react app with an Apollo client that conects both with the backend API and the graph (GraphQL endpoints) and also to ethereum through

 We will also use a second server, corresponding to the Transaction Manager component, that will be in charge of reassigning the tasks once their allotted time period has lapsed.
 This will be done through cron jobs, which will be run by sending a transaction to the contract whenever a task’s allotted period of time is up, thereby reassigning the task to a new user.
 The server will listen to contract events that are issued when a new job is created in order to then prepare a cron job.